pbalduino/menios/README.md

 ### Current Limitations
 - **Kernel-only**: No userland support yet (major work in progress)
 - **Single-threaded userspace**: No process isolation or multi-process support
+- **Limited synchronization**: Basic mutex only, no semaphores/spinlocks/rwlocks yet
 - **Limited hardware support**: Only basic PS/2 keyboard, VGA framebuffer
 - **No file system**: No persistent storage or file I/O capabilities
 - **Basic memory management**: No demand paging or memory protection between processes